Joseph M. Landry, President

-William G. Price, President
+William G. Price, Senior Technical Consultant

-Mr. Price is the founder and president of Petrophysical Solutions, Inc. A petrophysicist with over 36 years of comprehensive and diverse petrophysical and geological experience, he has worked extensively with all aspects of log interpretation, the integration of log data with geological and engineering data, operations, and wellsite geology.
+Mr. Price is the founder and past president of Petrophysical Solutions, Inc. A petrophysicist with over 36 years of comprehensive and diverse petrophysical and geological experience, he has worked extensively with all aspects of log interpretation, the integration of log data with geological and engineering data, operations, and wellsite geology.
 Mr. Price also has significant experience with integrated field studies involving multi-disciplinary teams.
 His other skills include advanced expertise with old electric logs, including Russian logs, and he is recognized as an authority on and instructor of petrophysical methodologies and database applications.
 Mr. Price, a registered geologist in Texas, is active in professional associations developing best-practice standards for petrophysics.
 His previous experience includes consulting, software development, operations and exploration and development.
 His professional affiliations include AAPG, HGS, and SPWLA.

 Randy G. Mitchell, Senior Technical Consultant